Eugène Ysaÿe

-Eugène-Auguste Ysaÿe (/fr/; 16 July 1858 – 12 May 1931) was a Belgian virtuoso violinist, composer, and conductor.
-He was regarded as "The King of the Violin", or, as Nathan Milstein put it, the "tsar".
+Eugène-Auguste Ysaÿe (/fr/; 16 July 1858 – 12 May 1931) was a Belgian violinist, composer, and conductor.
+He was regarded as "The King of the Violin", or, as his former student Nathan Milstein put it, the "tsar".

 Early years

 Born in Liège, Ysaÿe began violin lessons at age five with his father.
 He would later recognise his father's teaching as the foundation of everything he knew on his instrument, even though he went on to study with highly reputed masters.
 In 1867, Ysaÿe entered the Royal Conservatory of Liège to study with Désiré Heynberg, and in the process won a shared second prize with the Viotti 22nd Violin Concerto.
 He then went on to study with Henryk Wieniawski for two years in Brussels and Henri Vieuxtemps in Paris.